As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-- Leave bread cubes on a baking sheet overnight, or bake at 300 F for 20 minutes, switching tray position in the oven at 10 minutes.
+- Leave bread cubes on a baking sheet overnight, or bake at 300˚F for 20 minutes, rotating tray position in the oven at 10 minutes.

-- Butter a 9x13 baking dish and add cooled bread cubes.
+- Butter a 9-inch deep pie pan or a deep 8×8 baking dish and add cooled bread cubes.1 tsp butter

 - Slowly pour the eggnog mixture over the bread cubes, gently pressing the cubes into the extra liquid in the dish.